Meanwhale/MeanscriptCS/README.md

 - Prerequisites: Visual Studio with .NET 6.0.
 - Clone this project.
 - Go to folder MeanscriptCS/editor.
-- Open the MeanscriptEditor.sln fileand run the Editor project.
+- Open the MeanscriptEditor.sln file and run the Editor project.
 It has two text areas: left for Meanscript code and right for output.
 - Write some code:
 ```
 	int a: 3